 Just in time for the historic COP21 – global climate negotiations -taking place next month in Paris, France.
 And just in time for the recently announced Sustainable Development Goals (SDG’s) of the United Nations.

 There is unprecedented global support for reducing carbon emissions.
-We’ve seen China’s agreements to reduce coal-powered energy sources; Pope Francis’ Encyclical on Climate Change; and United State’s new Clean Power Plan.
+We’ve seen China’s agreements to reduce coal-powered energy sources; Pope Francis’ Encyclical on Climate Change; and the United State’s new Clean Power Plan.

-In this context, one would expect a solid discussion at the Energy Africa Conference on how these global negotiations will impact health, energy and economic development on the continent.
+In this context, one would expect a solid discussion at the Energy Africa Conference on how these global negotiations will impact health, energy, and economic development on the continent.

-Attendees and presenters were a diverse group, ranging from Mines students, to solar energy companies, and mostly male.
+Attendees and presenters were a diverse group, ranging from Mines students to solar energy companies, and mostly male.
 We heard from representatives of varied African government ministries and major oil and gas companies such as Shell.
 Also attending were local Africa-Colorado business leaders as well as Colorado nonprofits focused on renewable energy, like American Renewable Energy Institute (AREI).

-While there was a slight nod to the upcoming COP21 meetings by the State Department’s Jim Wilson, Senior Coordinator for Trade Promotion in the Bureau of African Affairs, opportunities to promote sustainability within the context of jobs growth, health impacts and carbon-capping were missed by a host of speakers.
+While there was a slight nod to the upcoming COP21 meetings by the State Department’s Jim Wilson, Senior Coordinator for Trade Promotion in the Bureau of African Affairs, opportunities to promote sustainability within the context of jobs growth, health impacts, and carbon-capping were missed by a host of speakers.

 Wilson pointed to the success of solar energy in South Africa, though the link to climate resiliency and its economic and social impacts could be discussed more fully.

-It was great to learn how Brand USA helps leverage investments of the Development Banks through its Power Africa program – with more than 4,100 MW of clean energy development – though understanding the continent’s “natural gas economic explosion” and its impact on the health of local communities is paramount for sustainable development.
+It was great to learn how Brand USA helps leverage investments of the Development Banks through its Power Africa program – with more than 4,100 MW of clean energy development – through understanding the continent’s “natural gas economic explosion” and its impact on the health of local communities is paramount for sustainable development.

-Fenda Akiwuma of the University of Florida included community and indigenous rights perspective and conservation programs as integral to sustainable economic development, pointing specifically to African Convention on the Conservation of Nature and Natural Resources to promote sustainable livelihoods.
+Fenda Akiwuma of the University of Florida included community and indigenous rights perspective and conservation programs as integral to sustainable economic development, pointing specifically to the African Convention on the Conservation of Nature and Natural Resources to promote sustainable livelihoods.